dougeby/IntuneDocs/InTuneDocs/DeployUse/resolve-gpo-and-microsoft-intune-policy-conflicts.md

 author: robstackmsft
 ---
 # Resolve GPO and Microsoft Intune policy conflicts
 Microsoft Intune uses policies that help you manage settings on the computers you manage.
 For example, you could use a policy to control settings for the Windows Firewall on computers.
-Many of the [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] settings are similar to settings you might configure with Windows Group Policy.
+Many of the Intune settings are similar to settings you might configure with Windows Group Policy.
 However, it is possible that, at times, the two methods might conflict with one another.

-When conflicts happen, domain-level Group Policy takes precedence over [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] policy, unless the computer can’t logon to the domain.
-In this case, [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] policy is applied to the client computer.
+When conflicts happen, domain-level Group Policy takes precedence over Intune policy, unless the computer can’t logon to the domain.
+In this case, Intune policy is applied to the client computer.

 ## What to do if you are using Group Policy
 Check that any policies you apply are not being managed by Group Policy.
 To help prevent conflicts, you could employ one or more of the following methods:

--   Move your computers to an Active Directory organizational unit (OU) that does not have Group Policy settings applied before you install the [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] client.
-You can also block Group Policy inheritance on OUs that contain computers enrolled in [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] to which you do not want to apply Group Policy settings.
+-   Move your computers to an Active Directory organizational unit (OU) that does not have Group Policy settings applied before you install the Intune client.
+You can also block Group Policy inheritance on OUs that contain computers enrolled in Intune to which you do not want to apply Group Policy settings.

 -   Use a WMI filter, or security filter to restrict Group Policy Objects only to computers that are not managed by Intune.
 For information and examples of how to do this, see the [How to filter existing Group Policy Objects to avoid Conflicts with Microsoft Intune policy](resolve-gpo-and-microsoft-intune-policy-conflicts.md#BKMK_Filter) below.